srnjak/backup_script/README.md

 Note: The script will work without `mailutils`, but won't be able to send mail after the backup process is done. `tar` and `bzip2` are required for compressing and archiving the backup files.

+## The scheduler script

+The files-backup-scheduler script is a designed for scheduling and automating regular backups based on specified frequency periods, including daily, weekly, monthly, and yearly backups.

+More information on how to use the `files-backup-scheduler` script can be found [here](doc/files-backup-scheduler.md).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.